Tox-Mod/Tox-Mod-Docs/docs/permissions/user.md

 description: Documentation on our User based Permission System.
 ---

-Tox Mod implements a permission schema that naturally extends discord's native functionality.
+Tox Mod implements a user permission schema that naturally extends discord's native functionality.
 A set of permissions can be applied to each role or member of a server.

 Below is a table of all current permissions and their hexidecimal values: